 More than a mere belief, hope is a conviction.
 It’s the knowledge that we can and will overcome challenges, heal, and thrive.
 Hope is that, and it’s so much more.

-- realistic optimism
+- Realistic optimism

-- living with challenges and obstacles and illness and taking action anyway
+- Living with challenges and obstacles and illness and taking action anyway

-- doing something you enjoy because somewhere deep inside you know you deserve it
+- Doing something you enjoy because somewhere deep inside you know you deserve it

-- feeling fear and working to overcome it
+- Feeling fear and working to overcome it

-- being unable to leave the house but still making plans for the future
+- Being unable to leave the house but still making plans for the future

-- reaching out for help
+- Reaching out for help

-- finding one way to be okay when you have 20 reasons why you’re not
+- Finding one way to be okay when you have 20 reasons why you’re not

-- taking medication and/or going to therapy because you’re determined to thrive
+- Taking medication and/or going to therapy because you’re determined to thrive

-Twenty-Four Shadows of Hope
+Twenty-Four Shadows of Hopefulness

 In Twenty-Four Shadows, a novel about a man living with dissociative identity disorder, Isaac Bittman’s world is falling apart.
 He is overwhelmed and often doesn’t even know if he can, or should, keep going.
 But he loves his wife, and he loves his son.
 Even though he doesn’t know if he can move forward, he knows that he wants to; therefore, he gets treatment and help.
 That is hope.
 Hope is doing something despite uncertainty of the outcome.